sjelin/FluidJS/README.md

 list are supported, `"text"` is used.
 By default, this property is an array containing just the `type-name`.

-`validator` is used to check if an input is valid.
+`validate` is used to check if an input is valid.
 If it is a regex, then the input much match that regex.
 If it is a function, then that input, when passed into the function, must cause the function to return a truthy value.
 By default, this propert is `function() {return true;}`